Couple Things To Do When You're Tired Of Dinner And A Movie

 Why boredom enters relationships

 The start of a relationship, sometimes called the “honeymoon phase,” is often characterized by attraction, euphoria, and passion.
 The honeymoon phase can last for weeks or even years, triggered by the rush of dopamine (the “happy hormone”) that enters your brain every time you look at, or think about, your partner.
 Over time, dopamine levels drop and are replaced by long-term attachment hormones, called vasopressin and oxytocin, signaling the end of the honeymoon phase.
 While a sense of connectedness and mutual compassion endures, longer-term relationships may not feel as exciting or passionate.
-That’s not a bad thing, but it can lead couples to investing less energy into their relationship and fall into routines, which can lead to boredom.
+That’s not a bad thing, but it can lead couples to invest less energy into their relationship and fall into routines, which can lead to boredom.

-Strengthening your relationship
+Strengthening your relationship with some “couple things to do”

 Speak their love language